MooersLab/pymolsnips/README.md

 Its ease of use for outlining lead to its extension to support literate programming in numerous programming languages.

 <em>Org-mode</em> has over 100 add-on packages.
-For example, the org-ref package greatly eases the retrieval of pdfs, and the creation of bibtex entries.
+For example, the org-ref package greatly eases the retrieval of pdfs, and the creation of BibTex entries.
 The latter is done in an automated fashion by using the metadata in the pdf files.

 The <em>.emacs.d</em> configuration directory is a hidden directory in the home directory.